 How It Works

-The core application defines one or more extension points — typically interfaces or abstract base classes.
-Plugins implement those interfaces and are discovered by the host either at startup (static loading from a known directory) or at runtime (dynamic loading, e.g. via a service registry or an event bus).
+The core application defines one or more extension points — typically interfaces, abstract base classes, or event types.
+Plugins implement those contracts and are discovered by the host.

-- At startup (or on demand), each plugin registers itself with the host’s plugin registry, declaring which extension point it implements.
+- Registration: At startup or on demand, each plugin registers itself with the host’s plugin registry, declaring which extension point it implements.

-- The host discovers available plugins by querying the registry — without knowing any concrete plugin types.
+- Discovery: The host discovers available plugins by querying the registry without needing to know any concrete plugin types.

-- When behaviour is needed, the host invokes the extension point contract, which delegates the call to all registered plugins in turn.
+- Execution: When specific behavior is needed, the host invokes the extension point contract, which delegates the call to one or all registered plugins.

 Common Loading Strategies